Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 ### 6.4 Update management host firmware (FAS)

-Refer to [Update Firmware with FAS](../../firmware/Update_Firmware_with_FAS.md) for details on how to upgrade the firmware on management nodes.
+Refer to [Update Non-Compute Node (NCN) BIOS and BMC Firmware](../../firmware/FAS_Use_Cases.md#update-non-compute-node-ncn-bios-and-bmc-firmware) for details on how to upgrade the firmware on management nodes.

 Once this step has completed: